XRPLF/rippled/BUILD.md

     ./Debug/rippled --unittest
     ```

-    > **Note:** The location of `rippled` in your build directory depends on your CMake generator.
+    The location of `rippled` in your build directory depends on your CMake generator.
 Pass `--help` to see the rest of the command line options.

 ## Options